awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-The IAM Role used for the VPC flow log when the VPC is created.
+The IAM Role used for the VPC flow logs when the VPC is created.

 ---